 These workbooks contain a reference poster for each topic, which is then used to complete the activities.

-Before COVID, when we were teaching in-person, I’d incorporate weekly word study lists for my newcomers and intermediate English learners.
+Before COVID, incorporated weekly word study lists for my newcomers and intermediate English learners.
 I used the Words Their Way spelling patterns book, and on Mondays my students received a new list of words.
 We focused on the spelling pattern AND building vocabulary.
 Once the words were introduced, the pattern was identified and the meanings of the words explored, students used their list each day of the week to do various activities in their general education classrooms, typically during reader’s workshop.
-On Fridays, I’d quiz them on their words.

-During this virtual environment of distance learning, I’ve adapted word study into a digital format.
-I also decided to focus on teaching vowels after doing some research on phonics instruction with English learners.
+During distance learning, I adapted word study into a digital format.
+I also focused on vowels after doing some research on phonics instruction with English learners.
 Each week, or every other week, I introduce a new vowel or vowel pattern.
-The sort is a Monday lesson, then the rest of week my students have digital activities to complete using their word study words.
+The sort is a whole group lesson on Mondays, then the rest of week my students have digital activities to complete using their word study words.
 (I assign the activities in Google Classroom.)
-I love that I can “join their slides” and monitor them virtually during class, as well as, throughout the week to see if they need help.
+I love that I can “join their slides” and monitor them throughout the week to see if they need help.

-My students and I are really enjoying this new format.
-I’ve included lots of vocabulary building activities to go along with the phonics, as well as language supports, such as Google translate, to listen to and practice pronunciation.
-I’ll keep this digital format of Word Study even when we return to in-person learning.
+My students and I really enjoy this digital format.
+It works great for my upper elementary groups in grades 4-6.
+The slides include lots of vocabulary building activities to go along with the phonics, as well as language supports, such as Google translate, to listen to and practice pronunciation.

 Here’s an example of the “Short Vowel A” resource activities.
 (My intermediate ELs started with the “Short A versus Long A.”)